 - Increase the cover over rebars.

-- Concrete mixture with low water / cement ratio will produce concrete with low permeabilities.
+- A concrete mixture with a low water/cement ratio will produce concrete with low permeabilities.

-The permeability of concrete is a function of the permeability of cement paste, aggregate and translucent transition zones.
+The permeability of concrete is a function of cement paste, aggregate, and translucent transition zones.

 Theoretically, the permeability of these components is in turn related to porosity.

 The porosity and permeability do not need to be directly related, the interconnectedness of the pores is usually responsible to the high permeability.